DeepSpace2/StyleFrame/README.md

 ## Buy me a Pizza

 You made it all the way down here, cool!
-If you love StyleFrame and want to tell the world about it, consider buying me a slice of Pizza (or even just drop a comment).
+If you love StyleFrame and want to show your appreciation, consider buying me a slice of Pizza (or even just drop a comment).
 Anything will be greatly appreciated 🙂

 <a href="https://www.buymeacoffee.com/deepspace"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a Pizza&emoji=🍕&slug=deepspace&button_colour=5F7FFF&font_colour=ffffff&font_family=Comic&outline_colour=000000&coffee_colour=FFDD00"></a>